 Cape Verde Travel Guide

-Updated whenever it needs to be.
+Updated whenever there's something new to report.
 It's a living breathing e-document.

-We travel very regularly to the islands as we have been organising travel to the Cape Verde Islands for some years.
-As property owners (we were the first British to purchase a villa on Sal), this enables us to live there part of the year and be part of the local community and mix with people who live and work there.Clients are very helpful at giving feedback on return from their trips, and we rely heavily on this to keep up to date particularly on restaurants and accommodation.
+We travel very regularly to the islands as we have been organising travel to the Cape Verde Islands since 2005.
+As property owners (we were the first British to purchase a villa on Sal), this enables us to live there part of the year and be part of the local community and mix with people who live and work on the island, as well as meet many Cape Verdeans who have migrated there from other islands.Clients are very helpful at giving feedback on return from their holidays, and we rely heavily on this to keep up to date particularly on restaurants and accommodation.
 Whenever people have come back and said they were surprised by something good or bad, we have added a section to try to eliminate surprises for future travellers.
-We are the people that other people who write guides come to for information!
+We are the people that others who write guides come to for information!

 What's in the guide